 What Does Behavioral Data Look Like?

-In terms of your business, that could be:
+In terms of your business, that could include user behavior such as:

 • Clicking a link